yext/search-ui-react/docs/answers-react-components.fielddatapath.md

 ## FieldDataPath interface

-Denotes the path to the field data on the Result's raw dadta.
+Denotes the path to the field data on the Result's raw data.

 <b>Signature:</b>